lokalise/ce-connector-template-node/CODE_OF_CONDUCT.md

 # Code of Conduct

-Fastify, as member project of the OpenJS Foundation, use [Contributor Covenant v2.0](https://contributor-covenant.org/version/2/0/code_of_conduct) as their code of conduct.
+Lokalise, as member project of the OpenJS Foundation, use [Contributor Covenant v2.0](https://contributor-covenant.org/version/2/0/code_of_conduct) as their code of conduct.
 The full text is included [below](#contributor-covenant-code-of-conduct) in English, and translations are